Vincent Speranza: Life after the war

-Personal life
+Personal life and death

-Speranza married Iva Leftwich in 1948 and they had a son and two daughters.
+Speranza married Iva Leftwich in 1948.
+They had a son, Vincent, and two daughters, Katharine and Susan.
 He published a book named NUTS!: A 101st Airborne Division Machine Gunner at Bastogne in 2014.

+In July 2021, an interview he did for American Veterans Center was released; it has over 2.3 million views as of October 2025.
+In February 2023, Speranza recorded a video sharing an inspiring message to future generations; as of March 2024, it has had over 3 million views on YouTube.

+Speranza died on August 2, 2023, at the Springfield Memorial Hospital, at the age of 98.

-Speranza has a beer and a limited edition watch named after him.
+Speranza has a beer and a limited-edition watch named after him.